grafana/writers-toolkit/docs/sources/write/image-guidelines/index.md

 ## Alt text

 Alt text is an HTML attribute that you can use to provide a concise description of an image.
-The text is used in situations where the image isn't visible, such as people using screen readers, or people who have a low-bandwidth internet connection.
+The text is used in situations where the image isn't visible, such as when people use screen readers or have a low-bandwidth internet connection.

 In Markdown, the alt text is the text in square brackets when declaring an image: